 Continue 1.3 miles south along Crabtree Creek to the Crabtree Meadows parking area.
 Turn left on Meadows Lane and continue on to the Appalachian Trail.

-Turn left onto the northbound section of Appalachian Trail.
+Turn left onto the northbound Appalachian Trail.
 You will reach the summit of The Priest in 1.2 miles.
-From here, it’s a 4.5-mile hike to The Priest parking area.
+From here, it’s 4.5 miles to The Priest parking area.

 Keep your eyes open on the way to the summit.
 A short spur trail is about .25-miles from the summit and leads to the Priest Shelter on the Appalachian Trail.

 This hike option clocks in at around 9.0-miles, the same distance as The Priest alone as an out-and-back hike.
 With the Priest Shelter, the hike is 9.5 miles.